Boskovii/boskovii.github.io/_projects/3_project.md

     </div>
 </div>

 The linear model accurately predicted behavior only for small perturbations.
-For large angular displacements, such as cycling or kicking, the nonlinear model diverged significantly, illustrating the limits of linear approximations in human motion.
+For large angular displacements, such as cycling or kicking, the nonlinear model diverged significantly, illustrating the limits of using linear approximations when modeling human motion.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0 plot-container">